Crossy147/scala-commons/docs/GenCodec.md

 }
 ```

-A `GenCodec[T]` can read a value of type `T` from an `Input` and write a value of type `T` to an `Output`. `Input` and `Output` are abstract, raw, stream-like, mutable entities which perform the actual serialization and deserialization using some  particularformat hardwired into them, like JSON.
+A `GenCodec[T]` can read a value of type `T` from an `Input` and write a value of type `T` to an `Output`. `Input` and `Output` are abstract, raw, stream-like, mutable entities which perform the actual serialization and deserialization using some  particular format hardwired into them, like JSON.
 Therefore, `GenCodec` by itself is not bound to any format.
 It only depends on the fact that this format is capable of serializing following types and structures:
 * integer numbers up to at least 64-bit precision (i.e. `Long`)
 * decimal numbers up to at least 64-bit precision (i.e. `Double`)
 * `Char`s, `String`s, `Boolean`s and `null`s